Ayam kodok

 Ayam kodok (lit. 'frog chicken' in Indonesian) is an Indonesian stuffed and roasted chicken, commonly served as a holiday staple during Christmas and other special occasions.
 The dish dates back to the colonial era, likely related to gevulde kip, the Dutch stuffed chicken dish.

 Preparation

-Ayam kodok preparation requires deboning a chicken, and then stuffing it with a mixture of seasoned meat and vegetables, and a hard boiled egg.
+Ayam kodok preparation requires deboning a chicken, and then stuffing it with ground chicken meat with beef or pork, spices, vegetables, and hard boiled eggs.
 The chicken is then optionally steamed before it is roasted.